Transfer-Recursive-Ensemble Learning for Multi-Day COVID-19 Prediction in India using Recurrent Neural Networks: Experimental Results

-In order to predict the cases on any date, we needed to know the optimum value of the look-back period for the model at hand.
+In order to predict the cases on any date, we need to use a look-back period.
+This period, in this case, is the number of days our model looks at for doing the predicting task.
 Finding the optimum value of the look-back period is crucial for the proposed method.
 This is because, depending on the look-back period, the performance of the models varies rapidly.
-We have, therefore experimented on the variation of RMSE with the look-back period.
-After experimenting, the look-back period of 14 days has been found out to giving the best results.
-A grid search methodology was also followed for finding the right hyper-parameters (learning rate, epochs of training etc) for the GRU model.

-The RMSE and RMAE results for all possible combinations of the four countries (with four different COVID-19 scenario) chosen, along with support vector regression (SVR) and auto-regressive integrated moving average (ARI-MA) models are shown in the Table \ref{tab:results_finetune}.
-The results are shown separately for the 3 COVID-19 parameters predicted in this study.
-For doing an in-depth analysis, the effect of fine-tuning on Indian data is also seen by showing the results for the above mentioned methods without fine-tuning in Table \ref{tab:results_nofinetune}.
-To see the stability of the analysis, all the results have been shown as an average of 20 independent runs, with the standard deviation in the results shown as well in Figures \ref{fig:rmse_std1} to \ref{fig:rmse_std3}.
-It is seen that the combination model of Spain and Brazil gives the best results for multi-day forecasting of all the three predicted variables.

-In order to study the effect of the look-back period on the results, the variation of RMSE for the three predicted variables is shown in Figures \ref{fig:rmse_vs_lookback1} to \ref{fig:rmse_vs_lookback3}.
-It is seen that the RMSE is the least for 7 days prediction task when the look-back period was set to 14 days.
-Since we are relying on a recursive learning based multi-day prediction where the predicted values are used as inputs for the later predictions, we cannot afford to take the look-back to be smaller than the number of days in the multi-day prediction task.
+It is to be noted that, since we are relying on a recursive learning based multi-day prediction, where the predicted values are used as inputs for the subsequent predictions, we cannot afford to take the look-back to be smaller than the number of days in the multi-day prediction task.
 This will result in the last few predictions (of the recursive learning methodology) being made only on predictions and not on any actual data.
+We have experimented with a wide range of look-back periods and a value of 14 gives the best results for all the three variables.

+The values of R-MSE and R-MAE (averaged over 20 runs) obtained for all 16 combinations using the proposed model (using both GRUs and LSTMs) with those for the support vector regression (SVR), auto-regressive integrated moving average (ARIMA) and Facebook Prophet models are shown in the Tables \ref{tab:results_finetune} and \ref{tab:results_lstm}.
+The results are shown separately for the 3 COVID-19 parameters predicted in this study (new cases, new deaths and active cases).
+For establishing the efficacy of fine-tuning on Indian data, results obtained for the above mentioned methods, using GRUs, without fine-tuning are also put in Table \ref{tab:results_nofinetune}.
+The results put in this table are the average of 20 independent runs.
+It is seen that the combination model of Spain and Bangladesh gives the best results for multi-day forecasting of all the three predicted variables.